-If the DART’s application and interview are successful, the training is 4 days long, at your own travel expense.
-DAUSA will cover training expense during the course.
-The trainings begin Thursday evening, September 28, Friday, Sat, Sunday, ending Monday October 2.
-This way the DART candidates can fly or drive in Thurs. and leave Monday.
-We are trying to keep the candidate’s days off work to a min. so they can use their days off from work on deployments.
-It will be very busy 4 days and candidate needs to be in shape.
+If the DARTs application and interview are successful, the training is 4 days long, at your own travel expense.
+DAUSA will cover training expenses during the course.
+The training will be a very busy 4 days and candidates needs to be in shape.
 DART candidates will be sleeping in tents and outdoors.
 We of course will have classroom time and problem-solving exercises with project management skill emphasized.
 DARTs who have been in the field will give detailed examples of a deployment with the aid delivered and the process in deciding that Aid.

 Path to Becoming a DART; First, you must assess your ability and willingness to become a DART member, and you must be: